erkston/lobby-bot-dl/README.md

 - LobbyMessageColor* and ActiveMessageColor* - Hex values used for the discord embed messages
 - LobbyThreshold* - The number of players required to launch the lobby.
 Total number of players (two teams and "either").
 Should be even.
 - LobbyCooldown* - Time after which the bot will either reset or close the lobby (based on LobbyAutoReset).
 Must have units attached (30m, 2h, 1d, etc).
 Note that using the Admin Panel reset button will force the bot to do nothing when the cooldown has passed (lobby can be reset manually via Admin Panel)
-- TeamNames - The two team names the bot will split lobby members into
+- SapphireTeamName*, AmberTeamName*, and EitherTeamName - The team names for the lobby (left, right, and fill teams respectively)

 ### Slash Command Configuration (/lbset)
 Any option listed with an asterisk(*) above can be modified on the fly by using ```/lbset SETTING VALUE```.
 Tab completion also works for those settings that are settable using the command.